amilykassim/Large-data-sets/README.md

 # CHALLENGE 1

-> This API helps you to upload a large number of data sets, validate the records and commit the changes to your DB
+> This API helps you to upload a large number of data sets, validate the records and commit the data to your DB

 ---